Is Living On A Houseboat Cheap? What Are Some Expenses?

 All in all, there are a lot of expenses when owning a houseboat.
 However, fortunately, it is still cheaper than owning a home on the land.
 In fact, one houseboat owner has detailed her annual expenses to only be around $5500.
 She then compared this to the cost of rent for an apartment whose rent is $500 per month and is at a much lower quality.

-Related Post How Much Does A Houseboat Cost To Build?
+Related Post How To Finance A Houseboat

 Ultimately you will have to do the math and decide what is the best choice for you and where you live but for many people in many locations living on a houseboat is much cheaper than the alternatives.